 - Includes a pop filter to eliminate plosives and breath sounds

-- Also includes a yoke mounting system and stand to keep your microphone held securely in place
+- It also includes a yoke mounting system and stand to keep your microphone held securely in place

-- Is quite highly-priced so wouldn’t make a good choice for anybody on a strict budget
+- It is highly priced, so it wouldn’t make a good choice for anybody on a strict budget.

 5. Sennheiser e935 Dynamic Handheld Microphone

 One of the most outstanding features the e935 Dynamic Handheld Microphone from Sennheiser has is a neodymium ferrous magnet, which helps keep it stable in various climates.

 This stability means you’ll be able to record all year round without fear of compromising your sound quality.